lucspt/sprive-web/README.md

 # Sprive Web

+This application is a carbon management system for businesses.
+It is a part of my Sprive projects group and allows for emissions tracking from scope & GHG category level down to the activity level.
+Businesses can track emissions, simulate reduction plans and create pledges (reduction goals) to stand by, in order to lower their carbon footprint.
+They also can create carbon lifecycle assesments of their products and publish them for users to be able to interact with on the [Sprive mobile](https://github.com/lucspt/sprive-mobile) app!

-This sprive application is meant to be a carbon management system for businesses.
-It is heavily inspired by [Watershed](https://watershed.com)!
+This app is heavily inspired by [Watershed](https://watershed.com)!

 Application: